Buying, Collecting, and ExportingConchs, Shells, & Coral

 Export of more than 3 shells requires a CITES permit, which may be applied for through the Department of Environment and Coastal Affairs (DECR).
 It's typically easy to obtain a CITES permit for items exported for personal use.

 The Queen Conch (strombus giga) creates a beautiful shell that's a very popular souvenir of visits to the Turks and Caicos Islands.
 Other species of conch, including king helmets, hawkwing conchs, and milk conchs, as well as other smaller shells and corals can be found on our beaches and for sale in shops.

 It's important to be aware of the export restrictions (and import restrictions in your home country) regarding this animal.
 It is illegal to export conch meat, juvenile conch shells, and more than 3 mature shells per person outside of the open season (usually mid-July to mid-October).

-The Caribbean, and the Turks and Caicos Islands, has suffered from the overfishing of the queen conch, and this giant sea snail is now protected under the international CITES Treaty.
+The Caribbean and the Turks and Caicos Islands have suffered from the overfishing of the queen conch, and this giant sea snail is now protected under the international CITES Treaty.
 As such, the exportation of the animal, shell, or souvenirs derived from the shell (such as jewelry and cups), requires a permit.

 This animal has been listed in the CITES (Appendix II) treaty since 1992, but for many years enforcement of the law was lax and it was possible to purchase (or collect) the shells and export them without issue.
 However, enforcement has become stricter and any conchs found during a customs inspection when leaving the Turks and Caicos Islands that violate the regulations will be confiscated.